Oofles/ad-attack-defend-workshop/2_enumeration/3_advanced_enumeration/README.md

 We are going to use the [adsiSearcher] Type Accelerator https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_type_accelerators?view=powershell-7.3

 Type accelerators are aliases for .NET framework classes.
-They allow you to access specific .NET framework classes without having to explicitly type the entire class name.

-- on every machine with no additional installs required
+They allow you to access specific .NET framework classes without having to explicitly type the entire class name. -- on every machine with no additional installs required!

 In addition, this is not logged in the process command line logging or by sysmon.

-This can all be done as a domain user, no need for elevated privleges.
-To prove that point we will use the felixb user who does not have any sort of admin groups assigned.
+This can all be done as a domain user, no need for elevated privileges.
+To prove that point we will use the felixb user who does not have any admin groups assigned.

 > **OPSEC NOTES**:
 > - Not executing under powershell, powershell_ise can be used, we will explore a cool way this can be done.